fredrikkjellberg/objfile-to-binvox-to-nparray/README.md

 Suppose you have a voxelized car model, `toyota-prius.binvox`

-Then
+Then:

 	import binvox_rw
-	with open('chair.binvox', 'rb') as f:
+	with open('toyota-prius.binvox', 'rb') as f:
     	model = binvox_rw.read_as_3d_array(f)

 You get the idea. `model.data` has the boolean 3D array.
 You can then